shazChaudhry/vagrant/README.md

 **User story**
-- As a DevOps team member I want to automate setting up of two ubuntu based nodes with [Vagrant](https://www.vagrantup.com/) for development purpose so that I can distribute Docker Swarm mode services in a cluster configuration.
+- As a DevOps team member I want to automate setting up of two nodes _(either ubuntu or centos)_ with [Vagrant](https://www.vagrantup.com/) for development purpose and configure them to form docker swarm mode.

 **Assumptions**
 - Development machine is Windows 10
--	At least 10GB free RAM is available on your machine.
+-	At least 8GB free RAM is available on your machine.
 Otherwise, you will need to edit Vagrantfile to adjust available RAM for your machine:
   -	`v.customize ["modifyvm", :id, "--memory", <MEMORY_ALLOCATION>]`

 **Prerequisite:**